blukatdevelopment/UnchainedWorldsOld/core_edition/crucible/book_of_crucible.md

 - Bright Sunday(9/7): Those who wield Solus's power become extra powerful on that day.
 - King's day(7/12): Celebration of the residing kings.
 Wildfolk activity rises on thesed ays.
 - Swords day(8/10): Celebration of soldiers with military parades through city streets.
-- Green Day(9/1): Gegtex's worshippers decorate fruit-bearing plants, which then magically produce fruit at noon.
+- Green Day(9/1): Fliff's worshippers decorate fruit-bearing plants, which then magically produce fruit at noon.
 - Titanfall(5/3): Celebrating the fall of the Titan overlords.
 The silent celebrate the radiant order's role.
 - Slayers day(4/12): Celebrating the slaying of the last dragon lords.
 Wicker dragons are burned on this day.
 - Exhmas(1/20): Worshippers of Exheia celebrate technology and arts.